A while back, I read a blog by Seth Godin. In it, he asked a question that has stuck in my head ever since:

 Instead, let’s talk about those real objectives and how to start measuring what’s important.

 Note, I didn’t say “create your objectives”, I said “choose”.
 That’s because you don’t create sponsorship objectives.
-Each sponsorship should be achieving a subset of overall brand marketing and business objectives.
-Familiarise yourself with those, and work with the stakeholders involved to determine which of those objectives are most appropriate to a given sponsorship.
+Each sponsorship should be achieving a subset of overall brand marketing, sales, loyalty, and other business objectives.
+Work with stakeholders across your business, to understand their objectives.
+Then, for any given sponsorship, you can determine the objectives that apply.

-Once you’ve chosen the objectives, don’t let those stakeholders out of your sight until they’ve specified the existing benchmarks they have, from which you can measure.
+Once your stakeholders have chosen the relevant objectives, don’t let them off the hook until they’ve specified the existing benchmarks they have, and how they’re measured.
 You can’t possibly know what you’ve accomplished if you don’t know where you started.

-It’s all well and good to say you’ve moved 10,000 cases of cereal in a given market where you’ve got a sponsorship and some on-pack or in-store activity, but if you have no benchmark, how do you know if you’ve actually changed purchase behaviour?
+It’s all well and good to say you’ve moved 10,000 cases of cereal in a given market where you’ve got a sponsorship, some on-pack or in-store activity, and a social promotion, but if you have no sales benchmark, how do you know if you’ve actually changed purchase behaviour?

-I would be delighted to hear that purchase intent of people who had participated in your sponsorship leverage activity had hit 56%, but only if you could show that was an improvement over your ambient purchase intent, as measured in ongoing or recent target market research.
+I would be delighted to hear that purchase intent of people who had participated in your sponsorship leverage activity had hit 56%, but only if you could show that was an improvement over your ambient purchase intent, as measured in ongoing or recent brand tracking research.

 You’re still not done with your stakeholders!
 Based on the objectives selected, and the benchmarks nominated, what would those stakeholders consider a success?
-What mechanisms will they use to measure those results?
+What mechanisms can they use to measure those results?

-Yes, that’s right… the stakeholders will be measuring their own results.
-They have the mechanisms to do that at their fingertips and your company has already decided they trust in those measures.
+Yes, stakeholders will be measuring their own results.
+They have the mechanisms to do that at their fingertips, and your company has already decided they trust in those measures.
 Having anyone but Sales report on sales, retail, or promotion figures is just silly.
 Having anyone but HR report on employee satisfaction, pride, or retention is in the same category.
+You have experts in Net Promotor Scores, social sentiment, customer churn, and every other metric your company tracks on a regular basis.
 Every stakeholder that is impacted by a sponsorship is in the best position to measure against objectives in their area.
 Period.

 Once the planning has been done, measurement becomes very straightforward.
 Most of your stakeholders will be measuring against multiple objectives in multiple ways, all against benchmarks, and at the end of the day, will provide a realistic set of data from which you can create a complete, defensible report.

-As someone who has created many, many of these measurement reports for corporate clients, I can tell you with hand on heart that even the most die-hard, ratio-loving, C-level executives would much rather read a report like that than try to make themselves believe that a nice looking ratio means anything at all.
+As someone who has created many, many of these measurement reports for corporate clients, I can tell you with hand on heart that even the most die-hard, ratio-loving, C-level executives would much rather read a multifaceted report, which reflects the credible results of a multifaceted marketing endeavour, than try to make themselves believe that a nice looking ratio means anything at all.